lukeweller/fm-player-analysis/README.md

 3. Use `./player_analysis.py` to analyze players and print top canidates

 ### Options:
 -i, --input
 	specify the name of the input file;
 	e.g., ./player_analysis.py -i [filename]
 -c, --cache
 	enables caching; when enabled, the script will first attempt to load player data from an exisiting, cleaned .csv that corresponds to the given input .rtf e.g., ./input/rtf/player_search.rtf -> ./input/csv/player_search_cleaned.csv
 	if the script does not find a cleaned .csv, it will process the .rtf normally and save the clean df into a new .csv file in the ./input/csv/ folder;
-		enabling caching allows for quicker processing times on subsequent runs -h, --help
+	enabling caching allows for quicker processing times on subsequent runs -n, --number
+	specify the number of analyzed players to print; e.g., ./player_analyis.py -n 25\
+-h, --help
 	print this message